circuits/circuits/docs/source/dev/index.rst

 Developer Docs
 ==============

-So, you'd like to contribute to circuits ins some way ?
-Got a bug report ?
+So, you'd like to contribute to circuits in some way?
+Got a bug report?
-Having problems running the examples ?
-Having problems getting circuits working in your environment / platform ?
+Having problems running the examples?
+Having problems getting circuits working in your environment/platform?

 Excellent.
 Here's what you need to know.